microsoft/MIDI/README.md

 ## Relevant specifications

 These are the specifications which apply to this project today.
+(TODO: Update with latest specs at time of publishing)

 * [MIDI 2.0](https://www.midi.org/specifications/midi-2-0-specifications)
 * [USB MIDI 2.0](https://www.midi.org/specifications/midi-transports-specifications/usb/usb-midi-2-0-2)